 Place the TrapStik® where you normally might see signs of wasp activity -- such as under the eaves of a house, garage or shed.

-With the new bird guards, the TrapStik® has increased protection for wildlife, but it's still a good idea to avoid hanging it where birds congregate or other wildlife activity takes place.
+With the additional bird guards, the TrapStik® has increased protection for wildlife, but it's still a good idea to avoid hanging it where birds congregate or other wildlife activity takes place.